carlidel/nocs/docs/reference/geometry/vec.md

 ### Overview

-Class `vec` implements an object-oriented interface to two-dimensional vectors of `double`, offering operators for all its elementary operations.
+Class `vec` implements in an object-oriented fashion two-dimensional euclidean vectors of `double`, offering operators for all its elementary operations.

+Nested service classes are provided in order to deal properly with the 2D toroidal space of the simulation.

 ### Interface